pasrompan/Chess-decoder/ChessDecoderApi/Tests/README_Evaluation.md

 1. Add metric calculation in `ImageProcessingEvaluationService`
 2. Update `EvaluationResult` class with new property
 3. Modify `ComputeNormalizedScore` to include new metric
-4. Update display methods to show new metric
+4. Update API response format to include new metric

 ### Adding New Languages